Reading Time: 10 minutes

 The Sober Community and Your Fulfilling Life

 You’re not alone in your sobriety — there is a large community of people who have been where you are and who want to go where you’re going.
-Spending your time with people who are on the same path makes the effort to stay clean and sober less of an anomaly in social situations.
-If you need the extra support, maybe a sponsor will be your best option.
+Spending your time with people on the same path makes an effort to stay clean and sober less of an anomaly in social situations.
+If you need extra support, maybe a sponsor will be your best option.

-After treatment, you will be continuing to rebuild your life.
+After treatment, you will continue to rebuild your life.
 You may be reconciling relationships and reclaiming the things that make you, you.
 We are confident that being active in support groups will help you navigate this time of healing.

 Should you envision a life of fulfillment and sobriety, contact us.
 A Better Today can see a clear path from where you are today to where you wish you were, even if it’s hard for you to see yourself right now.
-We can help you get there.
+We can help you get there by connecting you to a treatment center that is right for you.
 We’re waiting to hear from you.